-The biggest Thai food festival has officially started.
 The Nine Emperor Gods Festival, otherwise known as Vegetarian Festival or Jay Festival, is a Taoist celebration that sees Thailand turn vegan for nine days, with the most colourful festivities taking place in the city of Phuket.

 However, this vegan festival is a little more extreme than just switching from pork to tofu.
 Phuket’s vegetarian festival traditions include macabre scenes of ritualised mutilation, impaling, cutting, partial skinning and bloodletting, as well as intentional wrapping or standing near fire crackers as they are lit – all without any anaesthetic!

 Nine Emperor Gods Festival starts on the eve of 9th lunar month of the Chinese calendar and is celebrated in many Southeast Asian countries, such as Malaysia, Myanmar, Indonesia and Thailand, by local Chinese communities.

 Strict participants should obey a set of 10 rules, though many simply change their diet: